cm107/bbox_ann_tool/docs/architecture.md

 ## Overview

-The BBox Annotation Tool follows a modular architecture that separates concerns into specialized handler classes.
+The BBox Annotation Tool follows a modular architecture that separates concerns into specialized handler classes and controllers.
 This design improves maintainability and makes the code easier to understand and modify.

 ## Core Components